gianemi2/tinson-node/README.md

 2. Add some Google Drive links to your dashboard.
 3. Copy the link in your dashboard (should be something like `tinson.herokuapp.com/v1/:yourname/:yourpassword`) and insert it in Tinfoil's file browser.

+Now you can also add Google drive folders to Tinson.
+Process is the same as single links. **Note: this functionality is still in beta.
+Please report any problems in issues tab.**

 Tinfoil will auto upload the file if you'll insert new games in the list.
 So the 3rd step is required just for the first time.

 ### Prerequisites